decorative photograph

 • The initial or continued treatment must be proven and not experimental or investigational.

 Benefits for habilitative services do not apply to those services that are solely educational in nature or otherwise paid under state or federal law for purely educational services.
-Custodial care, respite care, day care, therapeutic recreation, vocational training and residential treatment are not habilitative services.
-A service that does not help the covered member to meet functional goals in a treatment plan within a prescribed time frame is not a habilitative service.
+Custodial care, respite care, day care, therapeutic recreation, educational/vocational training and residential treatment are not habilitative services.
+A service or treatment plan that does not help the covered member to meet functional goals is not a habilitative service.

 Limitations

-The Plan may require that a treatment plan be provided, request medical records, clinical notes, or other necessary data to allow the Plan to substantiate that initial or continued medical treatment is needed.
-When the treating provider anticipates that continued treatment is or will be required to permit the covered member to achieve demonstrable progress, the Plan may request a treatment plan consisting of diagnosis, proposed treatment by type, frequency, anticipated duration of treatment, the anticipated goals of treatment, and how frequently the treatment plan will be updated.
+The Plan may require that the following be provided: medical records, or other necessary data to allow the Plan to prove medical treatment is needed.
+When the treating provider expects that continued treatment is or will be required to allow the covered member to achieve progress, UHC may request additional medical records.

 Benefits for durable medical equipment and prosthetic devices, when used as a component of habilitative services, are described under "Durable medical equipment (DME)."